 Why was I picked?
 What sort of investigation is this?
 What does HMRC know about me?
 How long will this go on?
-What is a lifestyle questionnaire?
-Should I go to the meeting?
 You’ve got questions, let’s get some answers.

 WHY WAS I PICKED?